 Property Description Brush Type Allows you to select between one of the following brush types: Solid Vector Brush: Creates vector shapes filled with a solid colour.
 Makes artwork lightweight, scalable and easy to tweak.
 Since this kind of brush can only create solid colour shapes, solid vector brushes have a limited set of options including size, roundness, angle, centerline smoothing and contour smoothing.
 Textured Vector Brush: Creates vector shapes filled with a texture.
 This gives you access to bitmap brush tips, paper textures, transparency and several other options.

-NOTE This option is not available when working on a bitmap layer.
+This option is not available when working on a bitmap layer.
 With bitmap layers, brushes are always textured, and textured brush options are always available.

-Brush Tip Library This is where you select the shape of the brush tip.
+Brush Tip Library

+This is where you select the shape of the brush tip.
 By default it is round.
 Note that some tips are designed to have semitransparent areas, even when the maximum brush opacity is set to 100%.

 To create a custom brush tip, you must prepare the file ahead of time, either in Storyboard Pro or in a third-party software, such as Adobe Photoshop.
 Colour is not supported and transparency is not supported in the traditional sense.
 Black appears as 100% opaque, white appears as 100% transparent and all the shades of grey in between appear as varying degrees of semitransparency.
 A range of file formats are supported-.jpeg, .png, .tif, .psd, .tga to name a few.
 Alpha channels are disregarded on import.
 It is recommended that your file be between 100 x 100 pixels and 400 x 400 pixels.

 You can also import brush tips that you exported from Storyboard Pro, so you can share them with colleagues.

-Minimum and Maximum Size The minimum and maximum sizes of your drawing tool produce the thick and thin effect on your stroke.
-This works with the pressure sensitivity of a pen tablet. • Maximum Size: Defines the maximum width of the stroke. • Minimum Size: Defines the minimum width of the stroke in relation to and as a percentage of the maximum size.
-NOTE Setting the Minimum Size value to 100% eliminates the possibility of creating width variation on your stroke.
-In other words, you would be forcing a uniform line width using the Maximum Size value.
-Roundness and Angle The Roundness and Angle parameters allow you to change the shape and orientation of the tip. • Roundness: The vertical scaling to apply to the tip.
-Reducing this setting squashes the tip vertically, allowing you to turn round or square tips into flat tips. • Angle: The angle at which to rotate the brush tip, counterclockwise.
+The minimum and maximum sizes of your drawing tool produce the thick and thin effect on your stroke.
+This works with the pressure sensitivity of a pen tablet.

+- Maximum Size: Defines the maximum width of the stroke. - Minimum Size: Defines the minimum width of the stroke in relation to and as a percentage of the maximum size.